harshkhetan/Certificate-Management/README.md

 #### Checks
 Only identified issuer can issue certificate NFT tokens.
 If a non-issuer attempts to mint the NFT an error will be thrown, and the certificate will not be created.

 The certificate which is issued, cannot be minted twice.
-If a certificate already exists for the unique identifier (employee Id) and level (Explorer, Apprentice, Guru) an error will be thrown.
+If a certificate already exists for the unique identifier (recipient address) and level (Explorer, Apprentice, Guru) an error will be thrown.

 #### Users
 There are 3 types of users the system provides support to:

 * **Issuer:** This is the certifying authority, which mints new certificates, then issues the desired recipient that certificate.
 * **Recipient:** This is the recipient of the certificate.
-They provide their employee id to the issuer, to get the certificate issued.
+They provide their recipient address to the issuer, to get the certificate issued.
 * **Third Party:** This can be any anonymous user, which wants to verify the recipient’s certificate.

 ## **Advantages**